jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 that you make a local copy of the script files.
 My "CDN" is a distibution folder on a single server, there is no redundancy, and it is occasionally prone to downtime.

+If you prefer bower, <strong>bower install jtsage-datebox</strong> will get you built versions for every library.

 <div class="panel panel-default">
 <div class="panel-heading">